 Mary was the oldest of three children of John Moore, an employee at a utilities company and his homemaker wife Marge, a troubled woman whose husband's dark side led her to closet drinking.
-While growing up in Flushing, NY, Grandmother Mabel and maternal Aunt Bertie lived nearby and helped to provide Mary and her younger brother John a stable environment that her taskmaster father and indisposed mother could not always give.
+While growing up in Flushing, New York, grandmother Mabel and maternal Aunt Bertie lived nearby and helped to provide Mary and her younger brother John a stable environment that her taskmaster father and indisposed mother could not always give.
 When the Moore family moved to Los Angeles after World War II, Grandma and Aunt Bertie followed.
 Moore took up dancing at a local dance studio and "after being ignored as a dancer, I realized I was going to have to be an actress."

 The day after she graduated Immaculate Heart High School in Los Angeles, Moore was hired as the Hot Point pixie dancing on a stove in TV commercials during the "Ozzie and Harriet Show," earning $10,000 a year in 1954.
 One month after graduating high school she married boy-next-door salesman Richard Meeker and had their son Richard the following year.
 Young Richard was primarily raised by the usual entourage of Grandma Mabel, Aunt Bertie and Moore's mother, who had just given birth to her own third child.